-AnGes MG, Inc.
+AnGes MG, Inc. Launched Naglazyme in Japan

-AnGes MG, Inc. Receives Approval for Manufacturing and Marketing of Naglazyme AnGes MG, Inc. (AnGes) announced that on March 28, the company has received approval of Naglazyme (galsulfase) for patients with the genetic disease mucopolysaccharidosis VI (MPS VI; Maroteaux-Lamy syndrome).
-Naglazyme is the first product for which AnGes has received approval.
+AnGes MG, Inc. (AnGes) announced that on April 14, the company launched Naglazyme (galsulfase) for patients with the genetic disease mucopolysaccharidosis VI (MPS VI; Maroteaux-Lamy syndrome).
+Naglazyme is the first product commercialized by AnGes.

-AnGes established a marketing and distribution agreement with BioMarin Pharmaceutical Inc. in December 2006, through which AnGes obtained exclusive rights to market Naglazyme in Japan.
+AnGes established a marketing and distribution agreement with BioMarin Pharmaceutical Inc. (BioMarin) in December 2006, through which AnGes obtained exclusive rights to market Naglazyme in Japan.

 Naglazyme was developed to supplement the deficient enzyme in MPS VI by providing an exogenous enzyme in a therapeutic approach known as enzyme replacement therapy (ERT).
 Although hematopoietic stem cell transplant is an option for MPS VI patients, there are issues such as finding appropriate donors and risks of transplantation; thus, there is a need for a safer and more effective treatment.
-Naglazyme has been already sold in the US and Europe.
-In Japan, patient advocacy groups and academic societies are strongly calling for the early use of Naglazyme.
-AnGes plans to launch Naglazyme as soon as possible after NHI price listing.
-Details of approval are as follows, Brand name:
+Naglazyme is already being sold in the US and Europe.
+In Japan, patient advocacy groups and academic societies have expressed strong interest for the early use of Naglazyme.
+AnGes and BioMarin have made efforts for the timely launch of Naglazyme.

+Details of Naglazyme are as follows,